vishpat/lisp-rs/docs/src/project.md

 ## Interpreter

 The interpreter will be implemented from scratch and without the help of any tools such as [nom](https://docs.rs/nom/latest/nom/) or [pest](https://pest.rs/).
-The interperter is broken down into three phases
+The interpreter implementation is broken down into four parts

 - [Lexer](./lexer.md) ~ 20 lines of code
 - [Parser](./parser.md) ~ 60 lines of code
 - [Evaluator](./evaluator.md) ~ 150 lines of code
 - [REPL](./repl.md) ~ 40 lines of code

+Once you thoroughly understand the implementation, you will be equipped to add new features to it, such as support for new data types such as strings, floating-point numbers or functional programming constructs such as map, filter, reduce functions, etc.